Presidency of Bongbong Marcos: Tourism

-Marcos visiting the Philippine Pavilion at Expo 2025 in Osaka with First Lady Liza Araneta Marcos and Tourism Secretary Christina Frasco, June 21, 2025.
+Marcos visiting the Philippine Pavilion at Expo 2025 in Osaka with First Lady Liza Araneta Marcos and then-Tourism Secretary Christina Frasco, June 21, 2025.

 In June 2023, the Marcos administration's tourism department launched a new branding campaign worth 49 million; it included a new tourism slogan "Love the Philippines" which replaced the decade-old "It's More Fun in the Philippines".
 The tourism department contracted a creative agency, DDB Philippines, to produce a campaign video.
 A few days later, the tourism department deleted the video from its Facebook page after Agence France Presse had the video analyzed and confirmed that stock footages of places in the United Arab Emirates, Brazil, Indonesia, and Switzerland were used in the video.
 Shortly after, the Department of Tourism (DOT), under Secretary Christina Frasco, terminated its branding campaign contract with DDB Philippines; Frasco asserted no public funds were spent on the video, and decided to continue using the new slogan.
 Marcos then said he still trusts Frasco despite the stock video controversy.

 In an effort to enhance the overall experience of tourists in the country, the DOT began establishing Tourist Rest Areas (TRAs) in strategic areas across the Philippines in 2022.
 By June 2024, about nine TRAs had been constructed by the DOT and turned over to the various local government units; at least 20 more TRAs are awaiting construction.